RSS Post Importer - Troubleshooting

 No image is shown

-To do so, enter Edit Feed and head to the Post Template (Export) section.
+- In the Edit Feed page, head to the Post Template (Export) section.
 Ensure that the Set featured image feature is on, as shown:

 Feed content is not being tagged properly